All Episodes

 We're all perpetuating this culture of violence.

-While people were crying on each other's shoulders in Blacksburg, tensely waiting by hospital beds and telephones are gathering in candlelight vigils across the country.
+While people were crying on each other's shoulders in Blacksburg, tensely waiting by hospital beds and telephones, or gathering in candlelight vigils across the country, Obama in Milwaukee trying to put the national nose in a corner to think about what we've done.

-Because some deranged lunatic just shot up a college campus in a way never before witnessed in America, Candidate Obama thinks we need to use the occasion to reflect on imus and pensions and the minimum wage and other verbal violence.
+Because some deranged lunatic just shot up a college campus in a way never before witnessed in America, candidate Obama thinks we need to use the occasion to reflect on IMUS and pensions and the minimum wage and other verbal violence.

 And this is the American left.

-They see this violence out there, and of course, in their perverted worldview, the country's responsible for it because America, ladies and gentlemen, is subpar.
+They see this violence out there, and of course, in their perverted worldview, the country's responsible for it because America, ladies and gentlemen, is sub-par.

 America is flawed.

-And so when a single deranged madman can conducts something like this to these visionary, far-sighted, smarter than the rest of us liberals, blame all of us.
+And so when a single deranged madman conducts something like this to these visionary, far-sighted, smarter than the rest of us liberals, blame all of us, not himself, because he's smarter than the rest of us.

 No, no, no, no.